sdn3rd/renp.ai/README.md

 - `-h`: Display help information about the script's usage and options.

 ### Example Command

 python parser.py --input_dir "path/to/rpy/scripts" --output "output_file.json" --include_face_lines
 The include_face_lines flag is for sprite emotions, should you have them in your game.
 Please update the regex within the script to make this work for your game or do not use this flag.

 ## Output Format
 The output is a JSON array, where each object represents a label from the Ren'Py script.
 Each object contains:

-- `"instruction"`: A generated instruction based on the speakers involved in the dialogue under that label.
+"instruction": A generated instruction based on the speakers involved in the dialogue under that label.
-- `"input"`: Currently unused, reserved for future enhancements.
+"input": Currently unused, reserved for future enhancements.
-- `"output"`: The extracted dialogue and/or face lines formatted in Ren'Py script style.
+"output": The extracted dialogue and/or face lines formatted in Ren'Py script style.

 ## Requirements
 - Python 3.x